-Legislative change can significantly affect Council's ability to meet minimum Level of Service, and may require improvements to infrastructure assets.
+Legislative change through central government policy statements can significantly affect the Council's ability to meet minimum Level of Service and required improvements to infrastructure assets.

-Changes in NRC's Proposed Regional Plan for Northland, environmental standards and the Resource Management Act 1991 (RMA), may affect services.
+Changes in Northland Regional Council's Proposed Regional Plan for Northland, environmental standards and the Resource Management Act 1991 (RMA), may also affect services.
 In addition, changes in legislation can influence the ease at which new water treatment consents are obtained or existing consents are renewed.
 Experience demonstrates that consent conditions are becoming more stringent, with increased monitoring requirements being commonplace.
 There is a likelihood of better management and possibly reduced volumes in water take consents.